RealityHertz/Greenhouse-Project/Documentation/Signoffs/Team2-Signoff-Water Level Monitoring Subsystem - Signoff.md

   - **Power Supply for Arduino Nano 33 IoT**
     - The power used will need to supply 5 volts to the Pin 15 on the Nano 33 IoT.
     - The Pin 14 on the Nano 33 IoT will need to be connected to the ground from the power supply.
-    - The JSN-SR04T dras 5mA at 5V.
+    - The JSN-SR04T draws 5mA at 5V.
     - The JSN-SR04T would use (30mA x 5V) x (10s / 3600s) = 0.4167mWh leading to an average power of 0.4167mWh / (5min/60min) = 5mW.
     - The Arduino will be powered by 4 AA batteries which supplies 3500mAh and 1.5V each
     - The total mWh supplied is equal to (1.5V x 4) x 3500 = 21,000mWh